-speak to your empLoyer: If you are being harassed by your abuser at work or if you are having difficulty at work as a result of abuse, speak to your employer about ways in which you can enhance your safety or make changes at work to help you better address the abuse or obtain necessary assistance.
-If you believe that your work performance may be suffering as a result of the abuse, consider whether it would be helpful to speak to your employer to explain your situation and see if there are solutions that may help improve your performance.
+SPEAK TO YOUR EMPLOYER: If you are being harassed as a result of abuse, speak to your employer about ways in which you can enhance your safety or make changes at work to help you better address the abuse or obtain necessary assistance.
+If you believe that your work performance may be suffering as a result of the abuse, consider whether would be helpful to speak to your employer to explain your situation and see if there are solutions that may help improve your performance.